sanjay-kv/recode-website/docs/sql/intro-sql.md

 **SQL (Structured Query Language)** is the standard language used to manage and query **relational databases** — the most common way data is stored across businesses.
 Whether it's **MySQL**, **PostgreSQL**, **SQL Server**, or **SQLite** — they all speak SQL! 💬

+Data engineering is the process of collecting, transforming, and storing data in a way that allows for easy analysis and access.
+SQL is a critical tool in this process because it allows data engineers to:

+1. ✅Retrieve data: SQL enables data engineers to retrieve specific data from a database by querying it based on certain criteria.
+This helps to ensure that data is accessible and easy to find.
+2. ✅Manipulate data: SQL also enables data engineers to manipulate data within a database by adding, deleting, or updating data.
+This helps to ensure that data is accurate and up-to-date.
+3. ✅Manage data: SQL enables data engineers to manage databases by creating tables, defining relationships between tables, and setting up security permissions.
+This helps to ensure that data is organized and secure.

 ---

 ## 📊 SQL: A Must-Have for Data-Driven Roles